frothygreen/reimagined-broccoli/README.md

 # Reimagined Broccoli
 *Fun and games writing internet poetry*

-- My question here is what should this repo handle via branching vs adding editable text files?
+- My question here is what should this repo handle via branching vs adding editable text or [Markdown](https://www.markdownguide.org/cheat-sheet/) files?
 - Something to test a few different ways.
 - set out some 'writing structures' that we can start with
 - maybe we could examine Japanese linked verse [Renga Wiki](https://rengarenku.fandom.com/wiki/Renku)